-Removal of your spleen (splenectomy) may cause lifelong thrombocytosis, but you are unlikely to need treatment.
+- Spleen removed.
+If you've had your spleen removed, you might have lifelong thrombocytosis, but you're unlikely to need treatment.

 Preparing for your appointment

 It's likely that a routine blood test showing a high platelet count will be your first indication that you have thrombocytosis.

 Besides taking your medical history, examining you physically and running tests, your doctor might ask about factors that could affect your platelets, such as a recent surgery, a blood transfusion or an infection.
 You might be referred to a hematologist, which is a doctor who specializes in blood diseases.

 Here's some information to help you get ready for your appointment.